Jabulani-N/tutorials_and_playground/experiments/video_manipulation/README.md

 # Video Manipulation

-This directory contains a Python project created for the purpose of batch extracting  audio files from video files.
+This directory contains all Python projects created for the purpose of batch managing, modofying, and all around manipulating video files.

+The first and flagship project is Vid2Aud, which extracts the audio from video files and creates an audio file.
+It does this on every video within the folder you select, and matches the organization of folders you have videos in.
+TL;DNR, **it makes an "audio version" of your video stash**.

 ![gui demonstration](../../img/vid_manip/gui%20demonstration.webp)